BAPPI-SWE/FoodishRider/README.md

 This application is for delivery riders to manage their availability, view new jobs, and handle active orders within the Foodish ecosystem.

 > **For a full overview of the entire 3-app ecosystem (including the User and Partner apps), please see the [main project repository](https://github.com/BAPPI-SWE/FOODISH).**
-> *(Note: Remember to replace the link above with the link to your new overview repository!)*

 ## 🚀 Key Features
 * **Authentication & Profile:** Secure sign-up and profile creation, including selecting serviceable delivery locations from a dynamic list fetched from Firestore.